ajayrakde/Builder-vibe-landing/saleor_backend/README.md

 This folder contains a minimal Django project exposing a GraphQL API and admin interface.
 It mimics a few Saleor endpoints for local testing.
 For full functionality, use a real Saleor instance instead.
-It uses `graphene-django` to expose a few queries and a mutation:
+It uses `graphene-django` and `django-graphql-jwt` to expose a few queries and mutations:

 * `hello` – returns a greeting string
 * `products` – list products with optional filtering by type, age or search term